Texas Department of Criminal Justice: Uniforms

-Uniformed staff wear the Class A grey uniform and pant or Class B blue polo shirt and grey BDU pant.
+As of 2026, Uniformed staff wear the Class A grey uniform shirt and blue pant or Class B grey polo shirt and blue BDU pant, as the old all grey class A uniform and class B blue polo with grey BDU pants are no longer issued, however they are permitted to be worn if a uniformed employee has obtained them prior to policy change.
 Honor Guard officers wear a ceremonial dress uniform similar to other law enforcement agencies with the TDCJ badge on the left chest area.
 Badges are not issued to officers outside of the Honor Guard except to assistant wardens and above; however, correctional officers are not prohibited from purchasing and displaying the badge on belts, jackets, or nonuniform clothing.
 Correctional training officers (academy training) wear red polo shirts as an optional uniform, which has correctional training-specific patches.
 Canine (K9) officers have been authorized to wear TDCJ K9 T-shirts as an optional uniform with the BDU pants.
 Outside field officers are permitted to wear dark grey jeans and a white TDCJ issued cowboy hat.
 Officers are required to wear black-colored belts with their uniforms.
 Officers are allowed to bring their own holsters and belt for carrying equipment that is issued by TDCJ.
 All equipment including OC spray, handcuffs, radios, and weapons is issued by TDCJ.